6 things to look for to find the best divorce lawyer

 1. Ask your family and friends

 Experts currently put the divorce rate at around 39 percent, so the odds are that someone very close to you has been through a divorce.
-Ask them what lawyer they used and what their experience was like.
+Ask them what divorce lawyer in Mobile they used and what their experience was like.
 Keep in mind that every person and every case is different, so the lawyer that may have been a good fit for them and their situation, may or may not be the best lawyer for you.

 2. Research online

 There is a wealth of information online about attorneys.
 If they have a website, you can learn about their background and what kind of work they do.
 You may also have the opportunity to read some of their writing or watch them speak in a video (like on this blog).
 If they do not have a website or you cannot find them online at all, that may not be a good sign.

 In the Mobile, Alabama area, a lot of solo practitioners and older attorneys do not have websites, but it is not necessarily a reflection on their qualifications.
 It is easy for clients to post reviews about attorneys, so the process and the person is not quite as mysterious as they once were.
 This means it is also easy for a person who is disgruntled about their situation to hop online and blame their attorney, so online reviews need to be taken with a grain of salt too.

 Information about attorney discipline, which is whether they have been sanctioned by the bar association for ethical violations, can now be found online at alabar.org.

 4. Call their office